 Adding to this complexity, a large number of authorities are responsible for managing coastal areas - local councils, national park managers, environmental authorities and fisheries agencies (the level of integration and co-operation between the various bodies varies, depending on location and management needs).

-In 1996 the State Coastal Policy was developed in an attempt to address these issues.
-The policy is part of Tasmania’s Resource Management and Planning System - built around principles of sustainable development (☛ Go to Chapter 4 for details about the RMPS).
+In 1996, the State Coastal Policy was developed in an attempt to address concerns about lack of consistent management approaches in coastal areas.
+The policy is part of Tasmania’s Resource Management and Planning System - built around principles of sustainable development (☛ Go to Chapter 4 for details about this system).

-The Coastal Policy is important because it contains provisions that must be implemented through coastal management plans and local government Planning Schemes.
-However, the Coastal Policy has been contentious and the subject of litigation following a number of development applications in coastal areas.
+The Coastal Policy contains provisions that must be implemented through coastal management plans and local government Planning Schemes.
+However, the Coastal Policy has been contentious since its introduction, and has been the subject of much litigation in relation to development applications in coastal areas.

 |What is the ‘Coastal Zone’?|